Ben McCain: Career

 McCain has been nominated twice for Los Angeles Area Emmy awards.
 The first time in 2010 as Producer and Host for the program "So-Cal's Best Iconic Movie Locations" and again in 2012 as Producer for the program "Leimert Park Today".
 McCain worked as a producer, host and reporter for Time Warner Cable from 2002 to 2012.

 McCain narrated the audio book NICHOLAS: The Fantastic Origins of Santa Claus in 2013.

 Ben McCain began co-anchoring a news show for Torrance CitiCable in 2000.
 On April 9, 2020, McCain began anchoring live COVID-19 updates for Torrance CitiCable.
 April 15, 2021 McCain announced that it would be his final time anchoring for Torrance CitiCable's "COVID-19 Today" stating that he was moving to Franklin, Tennessee, with his wife and son.

 Filmography

+Music

+Ben and his brother, Butch form the singing-songwriting duo, The McCain Brothers.

+They have recorded 6 albums.
+Film legend Roger Corman was the first producer to use their songs in a movie.
+The single, "If Love Was a Crime I Couldn't Get Arrested", went number one on 50,000-watt KOMA radio in Oklahoma City.
+Ben and Butch also hosted a syndicated TV music program called The McCain Brothers Show.